Have I missed the deadline?

 What if I drop a class and I’m less than half-time?

 Degree candidates must be enrolled at least half-time, defined as six credits or two non-audited courses per semester.
-If you drop below half-time status before the end of the drop/add period, your aid may be cancelled.
-See Return of Title IV Funds Policy in the Graduate Student Brochure.
+If you drop below half-time status before the end of the drop/add period, your aid may be canceled.
+See Return of Title IV Funds Policy

 I am a veteran.
 Does Johns Hopkins offer veteran’s benefits?

 Johns Hopkins is approved by the Maryland Higher Education Commission for the training of veterans and the widows and children of deceased veterans under the provisions of the various federal laws pertaining to veterans’ educational benefits.
-Information about veterans’ benefits is available at www.gibill.va.gov.
+Information about veterans’ benefits is available here.
+Find more information on veterans education benefits here.